Esri/jsapi-resources/component-samples/coding-components/samples/angular/README.md

 📁 **[Click here to download this directory as a ZIP file](https://esri.github.io/jsapi-resources/zips/coding-components-sample-angular.zip)** 📁

+## Known issues
-**Deprecation Notice**: The [@arcgis/coding-components-angular](https://www.npmjs.com/package/@arcgis/coding-components-angular) npm package has been deprecated at 4.31.
+* The [@arcgis/coding-components-angular](https://www.npmjs.com/package/@arcgis/coding-components-angular) npm package has been deprecated at 4.31.
 We recommend using the `@arcgis/coding-components`, as shown in the sample.

-## Known issues
 * The compile warning `The glob pattern import("./**/*.entry.js*") did not match any files [empty-glob]` is a known issue with Stencil and it can be ignored.
 * You may encounter the following build configuration error:
 `[ERROR] No loader is configured for ".ttf" files: node_modules/monaco-editor/esm/vs/base/browser/ui/codicons/codicon/codicon.ttf`.